clalarco/pads-cheatsheet/common/schematics/new-project.rst

 New Project
 ========================================

+.. only:: pads_std_plus

     in 'Start Page' tab, select in 'New Project' pane > PADS Integrated > PADS ODA

+.. only:: pads_maker

+    in 'Start Page' tab, select in 'New Project' pane > Design

 Add a new Sheet